 Get legal advice and be very careful about decisions that may affect Martina's eligibility for Medicaid.
 The Medicaid program provides medical assistance and long-term care to low-income people.
-It may have another name in your state.
-To find your state Medicaid agency, visit benefits.gov/categories/Healthcare%20and%20Medical%20Assistance.
+In Arizona, the Medicaid program is called the Arizona Health Care Cost Containment System (AHCCCS).
+For long-term care, it is called the Arizona Long Term Care System (ALTCS).
+For information, visit: azahcccs.gov.